Overview

 - List every equity sale and equity mutual fund redemption in the financial year.

-- Sum all LTCG (held >1 year) into a single figure.
+- Sum all LTCG (held more than a year) into a single figure.

-- Deduct Rs 1.25 lakh exemption from this total.
+- Deduct the Rs 1.25 lakh exemption from that total.

 - Apply 12.5% on the balance.

-Real estate and gold LTCG are separate — they do not share the Rs 1.25 lakh equity exemption.
+Real estate and gold LTCG sit outside this bucket; they don't share the equity exemption.

 Step 6: Report Capital Gains in ITR-2

-All capital gains — equity, real estate, gold — are reported in Schedule CG of ITR-2.
-ITR-1 does not support capital gains reporting.
+All capital gains, equity, real estate, gold, get reported in Schedule CG of ITR-2.
+ITR-1 doesn't support capital gains reporting at all.

 Documents to gather: